 • Established a scalable foundation for a pantry and meal-planning system designed around habit formation rather than pressure

-• Demonstrated early product design instincts that harmonize brand, flow, and emotional tone
+• Demonstrated product design instincts that harmonize brand, flow, and emotional tone

 • Served as a conceptual base for future explorations in emotionally aware systems and AI-assisted planning tools